akka/akka/akka-docs/rst/scala/persistence.rst

 ``target-snapshot-store-plugin`` keys to the underlying plugin you wish to use (for example:
 ``akka.persistence.journal.leveldb``).
 The ``start-target-journal`` and ``start-target-snapshot-store`` keys should be set to ``on`` in exactly one actor system - this is the system that will instantiate the shared persistence plugin.
 Next, the journal proxy needs to be told how to find the shared plugin.
-This can be done by setting the ``TBD`` configuration key, or programmatically by calling the ``JournalProxy.setTargetLocation`` method.
+This can be done by setting the ``target-journal-address`` and ``target-snapshot-store-address`` configuration keys, or programmatically by calling the ``JournalProxy.setTargetLocation`` method.

 .. note::